We call an HTTP connection over TLS an HTTPS channel

 .
 When such an HTTPS channel uses Token Binding, the server can bind its cookies to the HTTPS channel by associating them with the client's public Token Binding key, and ensuring that the cookies are only ever used over HTTPS channels authenticated with that public (client) key.

 This means that if such a channel-bound cookie is ever stolen off a client's machine, that cookie won't be able to authenticate an HTTP session to the server from other machines.
 This includes man-in-the-middle attackers that inject themselves into the connection between client and server, perhaps by tricking users into clicking through certificate-mismatch warnings: such a man-in-the-middle will have to generate its own HTTPS channel with the server, which won't match the channel that the cookie is bound it.

-It's up to the server to decide whether to bind cookies to TLS channels.
-If the client doesn't support TLS-OBC
+It's up to the server to decide whether to bind cookies to HTTPS channels.
+If the client doesn't support Token Binding

 , then the server will not channel-bind the cookie.
 If it does decide to channel-bind the cookie, it should associate the cookie with the client's public key.